jrf0110/claude/README.md

 # Claude.js - An App Manager for Servers

 Claude Shannon was an American mathematician, electronic engineer, and cryptographer known as "The father of information theory".
-Claude.js is deployment server for node.js apps.
-It allows you very easily deploy your apps to a VPS.
+Claude.js is a deployment server for node.js apps.
+It allows you to very easily deploy your apps to a VPS.

 Claude assumes you're setting up individual node.js apps at your domain like: